firoyj/CoinGecko-API-Docs-Project/README.md

 # CoinGecko-API-Docs-Project
-Documentation improvements for CoinGecko API
+**Documentation improvements for CoinGecko API**

 Hi there, and welcome! 👋

-This project is part of my personal portfolio, designed to showcase some of the new technical skills I’m actively developing in my current role.
+This project is part of my personal portfolio, created to showcase the technical writing skills and hands-on API experience I'm actively developing in my current role.

-I’m excited to be working more closely with querying live databases and inspecting API responses firsthand — instead of relying on developers to fetch the information for me.
-Since the real systems I'm working with are private and confidential, I wanted to recreate the experience using publicly available APIs.
+Lately, I’ve been querying live databases and inspecting API responses firsthand — rather than relying on developers to provide the information for me.
+Since the real systems I work with are private and confidential, I recreated a similar experience using publicly available APIs.

-For this project, I chose the ´CoinGecko API´, a free and widely used cryptocurrency data API.
-I’m focusing on:
+For this project, I chose the `CoinGecko API`, a free and widely used cryptocurrency data API.
+My focus areas include:

-- Documenting selected endpoints clearly and thoroughly.
+- **Documenting selected endpoints** clearly and thoroughly

-- Demonstrating real-world querying practices.
+- **Demonstrating real-world querying practices**

-- Drafting an OpenAPI 3.0 specification for part of the API.
+- **Drafting an OpenAPI 3.0 specification** for a portion of the API

-- Providing example requests and responses developers can use immediately.
+- **Providing ready-to-use example requests and responses**

-- Offering commentary on the API’s design and usability — an area I’m passionate about from past experience participating in API design sessions and training (e.g., "[Design and Build Great Web APIs](https://www.educative.io/courses/design-and-build-great-web-api)" by Educative).
+- **Offering commentary on the API’s design and usability**

+This latter bullet point is an area I’m passionate about from past experience participating in API design sessions and recent course I completed ([Design and Build Great Web APIs](https://www.educative.io/courses/design-and-build-great-web-api)" by Educative).

-This project is intended to evolve as I complete it.
-I'll be sharing reflections on my learning journey, challenges encountered and improvements made along the way.
+This project will continue evolving as I complete it.
+I'll also share reflections on my learning journey, challenges encountered and improvements made along the way.

 Thanks for checking it out!